Blecki/DCPUB/readme.md

 ## The preprocessor

 The preprocessor is very basic.
 It supports uncomplicated defines with or without arguments.
 You can also include other files.
 It supports conditional compilation with #ifdef/#ifndef/#endif.

+# Thinking the DCPUB way

+DCPUB is not a safe language.
+It is a very, very dangerous language.
+It makes no attempt to protect the programmer from his mistakes.
+The language is based on B, the predecessor to C. Some features have been added and some have been removed to put the language more in-line with the target processor.
+In the general case, if there were two ways to do something in DCPUB, one of those ways was removed.
+If error checking kept a DCPUB program from being written elegantly, the error checking was removed.
+A good example of this is the implementation of function pointers: that is, there isn't one.
+Function pointers were 'implemented' by allowing operator() to be applied to any expression.
+Possibly the single biggest design goal for this language is to avoid supporting anything at the language level that the DCPU can't do natively.
+The DCPU only has instructions for one size of value, so DCPUB only works with one size of value.
+The DCPU doesn't have virtual memory, so DCPUB doesn't manage any memory.
+The list goes on.
+However, all of these things can be done with libraries - possibly written in DCPUB itself.
+In fact, you'll find a simple allocator in Binaries/memory.dc.
+This allocator reflects another design principle of DCPUB.
+It doesn't create a heap in all available memory, it creates one in some block of memory you give it.
+You can place the heap where you like, and even have more of them.
+A good idea, if you want to create lots of the same small object, is to create a heap just for them.
+This will avoid the problem of heap fragmentation, because all of your free blocks will be the same size.

+# Reporting bugs, making suggestions, and finding help

+If you're reading this on github, you're already in the best place to report bugs, make suggestions, and look for help. https://github.com/Blecki/DCPUB